stride-nyc/ohl-agent/README.md

 ### 5. Use the Agent

-Open the folder in LangGraph Studio!
+Open your app in LangGraph!
+Install guide [here](https://langchain-ai.github.io/langgraph/tutorials/langgraph-platform/local-server/#launch-langgraph-server).

+This will open a new browser window with the agent running.
 The agent will automatically:
-1. Connect to the gateway server
+1. Connect to the local gateway server
 2. Discover available tools
 3. Make tools available for use in conversations